Dalgona/serum-site/pages/docs/pages.md

 with `.html`, and the name of all EEx file must end with `.html.eex`, as Serum determines source type by examining filename extensions.

-Although almost all HTML codes are accepted by markdown processor, it is recommended to save HTML documents as HTML file because the extra procedure of markdown processing can be skipped.
+Although HTML codes are accepted by the markdown processor, it is recommended to save HTML documents as `.html` because the extra procedure of markdown processing can be skipped.
 When you are writing pages in EEx, you can utilize all of template helpers and variables described in [Templates](%page:docs/templates) document.

-For successful build, you need to provide metadata at the beginning of every page source files.
+For successful build, you need to provide metadata at the beginning of each page source file.
 The beginning and the end of each page header are delimited by a `---` line, and between these two lines, each metadata is defined in a line in the form of `<key>: <value>`.
 Below is the list of metadata you can define:

-* `title` (string, required)
+* `title` (string, **required**)

     Defines the title of the page.
 This text can be displayed in the title bar of web browsers, or header area of the page.

 * `label` (string, optional)

-    Defines the name (label) of the page.
+    Defines the label of the page.
 This is useful when you want to display different text other than the page title, in the navigation area or page index.
 If this is not set, `label` is equal to `title`.

 * `group` (string, optional)

     Specifies a group the page belongs to.
-Pages with the same `group` property belong to the same group, so that you can filter a list of pages by group later in EEx templates or pages.
+Pages with the same `group` property belong to the same group, so that you can filter a list of pages by a group later in EEx templates or pages.

 * `order` (integer, optional)